-One of the most recognized showing of support from the auto industry at the time, was the sight of a few Jeep vehicles that were customized with American flag livery and displayed outside the Toledo Assembly Plant (home to then, the all-new 2002 Jeep Liberty (KJ) and the iconic 2002 Jeep Wrangler (TJ).
+One of the most recognized showings of support from the auto industry at the time was the sight of a few Jeep® vehicles that were customized with American flag livery and displayed outside the Toledo Assembly Plant (home to then, the all-new 2002 Jeep Liberty (KJ) and the iconic 2002 Jeep Wrangler (TJ).
 In fact, there were two “patriotic” themed Jeeps that were created to be on display.
 But not many people, know the story of how they came to be.

-The Wrangler and the first completed 2002 Jeep Liberty were positioned in front of the iconic Jeep stone logo in front of the Toledo Assembly Plant, along Interstate-75.
+The Wrangler and the first completed 2002 Jeep Liberty were positioned in front of the iconic Jeep stone logo in front of the Toledo Assembly Complex, along Interstate-75 (I-75).
 These vehicles sat there for months and were sadly eventually scrapped by DaimlerChrysler.

 Shortly after the vehicles were displayed in front of the plant, Ed Schmidt Jeep of Perrysburg, Ohio commissioned Clawson to replicate the Liberty scheme for its own.
 This 2002 Jeep Liberty started life as a Patriot Blue 2002 Jeep Liberty Limited 4×4.
 It was equipped with every option available, except a sunroof (to allow more room for additional stars).

-Nick Priola, an enthusiast found Clawson’s 1976 CJ-5 on a Craigslist and purchased the vehicle.
+Nick Priola, an enthusiast found Clawson’s 1976 CJ-5 on Craigslist and purchased the vehicle.
 After doing some research he found the Liberty on an eBay post and purchased it as well.
-Priola, showcased both of the vehicles together at the Memorial Day Parade in Arlington Heights, Illinois and many other local events.
+Priola showcased both of the vehicles together at the Memorial Day Parade in Arlington Heights, Illinois, and many other local events.
 Unable to find a museum to purchase the vehicles, both vehicles were placed on the auction block at the 2014 Mecum Auction in Indianapolis, Indiana.

 According to the latest owner the Liberty, it is her daily driver.
 The patriotic Jeep sees its fair share of car shows.
 She has done an amazing job trying to document this once historic piece of Jeep history.
 You can see a lot more pictures and read more stories about this historic vehicle HERE.